toliuyi/contract-description/EIP/eip-MY.md

 }
 ```

 `attachDesc()` submit a description to be associated with contract address, function selector and specified language, while `getDesc()` returns the description of supplied contract address, function select and language.
-Any contract utilizes this registry should have public owner() function for registry to check description submitter is contract owner.
+Any contract utilizes this registry should have public owner() function for the registry to check description submitter is contract owner.

 ### Parameters
 * contractAddr, The address of the contract which descriptions are assciatated with.
 * selector, The selector of function which description is associated with.
 Use empty bytes to associate description to the whole contract.
 Since user doesn't interact with constructor function, so no description is needed.
 * lang, ISO 639 language code of the description, such as en/de/ru/zh_CN.
 Default language is en.
-* desc, Description message in UTF8 encoding which supports argument injection,such as "Deposit $(_value)[18]$ Ether".
+* desc, Description message in UTF8 encoding which supports argument injection, such as "Deposit $(_value)[18]$ Ether".

 ### Argument Injection
 Description messages can be added by client software with transaction parameters.
 This would help in showing end-users that the expected values are being passed to the function.
 To inject a function argument into the text, use the opening and closing pairs: "$(" and ")$", for example, $(ARGUMENT_NAME)$.